-As shown in Figure~\ref{fig: router per contient}, we perform statistical analysis on active Starlink IPv6 users distributed in different continents.
-The number of Starlink IPv6 users in North America reaches \num{1949720}, accounting for \num{61}\% of the total Starlink IPv6 users.
+As shown in Figure~\ref{fig: router per continent}, we perform a statistical analysis of active Starlink IPv6 users distributed across different continents.
+The number of Starlink IPv6 users in North America reaches \num{2941177}, accounting for \num{49}\% of the total Starlink IPv6 users.
 Figure~\ref{fig: cities with most user routers} shows the top \num{10} regions with the most Starlink user routers.
-We observe that regions with the most Starlink users are mainly located in North America.
-Except for North America, there are a large number of Starlink users distributed in Sao Paulo, Sydney, etc.
+Although Buenos Aires has the largest number of users, the top 10 regions are dominated by regions in North America, with 8 out of 10 regions located there.